zk-lover/zk-sok/plonky2-sha256/README.md

 ## Running examples

+Because plonky2 does not provide gadgets related to the circuit implementation of sha256, it is difficult for us to build it directly.
+But we found that the team used the previous version of plonky2 to implement sha256.

 This code is from https://github.com/polymerdao/plonky2-sha256.
 We only made a few minor modifications to make it more suitable as an example program.

 ## Docker setup